-- Online application found on http://www.divinemercy.edu/online-m-s-in-psychology-application-form-2/ - Transcripts that document a bachelor's degree from a regionallyaccredited academic institution, or an internationally recognized institution. - Resume (including employment or other volunteer history; significant managerial or equivalent experience may compensate for a less competitive GPA) - Two letters of recommendation. - Written statement of intent (indicating how your goals align with the goals of the program) - Non-refundable application fee (\$55) - Students wishing to have their GRE scores considered, to make them more competitive, may submit those as well.
+- Online application found on at: https://enroll.divinemercy.edu/m-s-in-psychology/apply-now/ - Transcripts that document a bachelor's degree from a regionally-accredited academic institution, or an internationally recognized institution. - Resume (including employment or other volunteer history; significant managerial or equivalent experience may compensate for a less competitive GPA)

+- Two letters of recommendation. - Written statement of intent (indicating how your goals align with the goals of the program) - Non-refundable application fee (\$55) - Students wishing to have their GRE scores considered, to make them more competitive, may submit those as well.

-Once the online application has been submitted, prospective students are put in touch with an Enrollment Specialist to continue the application process.
+Once the online application has been submitted, prospective students are put in touch with an Admissions Counselor to continue the application process.